alyersin/City-Chase-NEXTJS-SQLite/README.md

 City-Chase is designed to provide users with a comprehensive platform for discovering city details, managing favorites, and accessing city-specific information interactively.

-- Dynamic City Data: City details are dynamically fetched through API routes, powered by Google Places and Google Maps APIs.
+- **Dynamic City Data**: City details are dynamically fetched through API routes, powered by Google Places and Google Maps APIs.
-- Personalized Experience: Authenticated users can save cities to their favorites for quick access.
+- **Personalized Experience**: Authenticated users can save cities to their favorites for quick access.
-- Favorites Management: Manage and revisit your favorite cities in a dedicated favorites section.
+- **Favorites Management**: Manage and revisit your favorite cities in a dedicated favorites section.

 ## Features